ningweinw/iengage/project-files/case-study/Azure Infrastructure/Storage account performance.md

   <button onclick="toggleSolution('solution6')">Monitor and Adjust</button>
    <div id="solution6" style="display:none;">
-     <p>After making the necessary changes, the rep will continue to monitor the performance to ensure the issue is resolved and make further adjustments if needed.</p>
+     <p>After making the necessary changes, the support representative will continue to monitor the performance to ensure the issue is resolved and make further adjustments if needed.</p>
    </div>